dodyg/fanon/README.md

 # Wiki

+This is an experimental wiki to figure out better ways to write and organize ideas.
+The ideas being experimented here includes:

+- Federated Wiki
+- Namespace/Collections
+- Numbered Entries
+- Search

 **Note**.
-This sample uses preview features of C# 9 that is only available on [.NET 5 SDK Preview 7](https://dotnet.microsoft.com/download/dotnet/5.0).
+This wiki requires preview features of C# 9 that is only available on [.NET 5 SDK Preview 7](https://dotnet.microsoft.com/download/dotnet/5.0).

 This is a Single File Application (SFA) that provide wiki functionality.